monde-sistemas/pusher-websocket-delphi/README.md

 ## Usage

 Download the [last relase](https://github.com/monde-sistemas/pusher-websocket-delphi/releases/) zip package and add it to your project.
+Make sure all the dependencies are on the same folder that your exe.

 Add `PusherClient` to your unit uses clause.